 - May prevent kidney disease

-10 Sources of Vitamin D
+10 Foods with Vitamin D for dogs

 Vitamin D can be found in both plant and animal sources.
 Let's take a look at some of the most common food sources.